GautamSharda/Radah/README.md

 Because Radah aims to run on many platforms, it is a [Tauri](https://tauri.app/) application.
 You can read their docs to figure out how to run Radah.

-To start contributing know that:
+To start contributing join the community [discord server](https://discord.gg/JyhGGfsqHj) and know that:

 * At the moment we are focusing on building the following 3 components: the frontend, the agent environment(s), and the agents.